PowerShell/PowerShell/docs/portable-modules/portable-modules.md

 * `PowerShellGet` could detect read the metadata from binary modules it is installing and automatically install the facade assemblies that are required.
   Installation should ideally go in a the GAC or alongside `powershell.exe`, but that requires elevation, so installing along with the module is an option.

-* We can chose a set of facade assemblies to install on older versions of Windows.
+* We can choose a set of facade assemblies to install on older versions of Windows.
   These assemblies can be installed in either the GAC or alongside `powershell.exe`.

 * We can require module authors to package the facade assemblies with their module.